sccn/sccn.github.io/Graveyard/BESA_(outdated).md

 There were 72 channels, of which 69 were used for dipole fitting.
 In particular, we excluded tow EOG channels and the reference channel.
-We performed ICA on data from three subjects and fit all 69 resulting components with single dipoles using BESA (see the BESAFIT plug-in Appendix) and DIPFIT.
+We performed ICA on data from three subjects and fit all 69 resulting components with single dipoles using BESA (see the BESAFIT plugin Appendix) and DIPFIT.
 We then compared only those dipoles whose residual variance was less than 15% (see plot below).